simonjones864/react-native-blue-billywig-player/README.md

 # react-native-blue-billywig-player

-**It allows you to easily integrate the Blue Billywig Native Player SDK into your React Native application.
-It includes a set of components and methods for rendering and controlling the player, as well as event listeners for receiving updates on the player's state.
-With this package, you can quickly add advanced video playback capabilities to your React Native app.**
+**This package easily integrates the Blue Billywig Native Player SDK into your React Native application.
+This allows you to quickly add advanced video playback capabilities.
+It includes a set of components and methods for rendering and controlling the player, as well as event listeners for receiving updates on the player's state.**

 [NPM Package](https://www.npmjs.com/package/@simonjones864/react-native-blue-billywig-player)